JorjaFox/website/_posts-old-blog/2010-05-02-april-showers.md

 The photogs caught candids of <a href="https://jorjafox.net/blog/jorja-and-marg-at-lax/">Jorja and Marg at LAX</a> early in the month, and reporter <a href="http://twitter.com/DaynaRoselli/statuses/11877840154">Dayna Roselli</a> told us CSI was filming in Las Vegas the day after.
 Coincidence?
 I think not!

 <h2>JFO News</h2>
-Reaching out to some of the actors in <em>3 Weeks to Daytona</em> got us a short Q&A with <a href="https://jorjafox.net/blog/quick-chat-with-alicia-dupuis/">Alicia Dupuis</a> (who, alas, did not get to act with Jorja or Rip Torn!).
+Reaching out to some of the actors in _3 Weeks to Daytona_ got us a short Q&A with <a href="https://jorjafox.net/blog/quick-chat-with-alicia-dupuis/">Alicia Dupuis</a> (who, alas, did not get to act with Jorja or Rip Torn!).

 Also, the ability to subscribe to comments via email has been enabled.
 The catch?
 You have to be posting a comment.
 The way I see it, you don't care about comments unless you're looking for replies, so from now on, when you post a comment, you get the ability to check the little tick box below to "Notify [you] via email when new comments are added to this post!"
 Magic!